sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

    ```

 4. Prepare Docker container for model training and predicting.
+   > NOTE: To execute docker commands without
+   sudo as a non-root user, you need to create a
+   Unix group and add users to it by following the instructions

-   Change to a root user by the command
+   [here](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
+Otherwise, simply change to a root user by the following command:

    ```bash
    sudo -i